 And it’s not like the American running community isn’t aware that there is a diversity issue in its ranks.
 Knowing that the benefits of a running can be life-changing, many organizations today have established outreach programs that focus on previously under-served communities.

 That’s why I believe it is a mischaracterization to say African Americans have been excluded from running.
-It’s more a case that African Americans either haven’t been attracted to it or chose not to join the running community, with neither side considering the other in a harsh or negative light for making that choice.
+It’s more a case that African Americans either haven’t been exposed to running, or seen a hero who inspires them to begin.
+Accordingly, to date, there is an under representation of African-Americans in the running community – with neither side considering the other in a harsh or negative light due to that circumstance.

 All that being said, Running While Black in America still presents dangers not experienced when Running While White.
 But it is disingenuous to suggest that the so-called running community promotes what is an admittedly imbalanced culture of endurance running in the USA.
 At least, that’s which way the wind is blowing from this weather station.